Felt Snowman Ornaments

 Fold a short length of ribbon in half and insert the ends between the body pieces for a hanging loop.
 Hand-stitch the body pieces together, catching feet and hanging ribbon as you stitch.
 Leave a 1-1/2-inch opening in the body; turn and stuff with polyester fiberfill.
 Stitch the opening closed.

-Transform silver frames and silhouettes (either of your children or grandchildren, or use online clip art) into one-of-a-kind, antique-inspired ornaments.
+Transform silver frames and silhouettes (either of your children or grandchildren, or use online clip art) into one-of-a-kind, antique-inspired Christmas ornaments.
 Find inexpensive hammered or decorative frames; cover with layers of brown paint and gently wipe to give an aged effect.
 Print and cut the silhouette to size; attach a ribbon or hanger at the back using hot glue.

-It's easy to assemble a whole garland filled with these happy snowman faces.
+It's easy to assemble a whole garland filled with these happy snowman ornaments.
 Start with small foam balls; cover with air-dry clay, adding an extra-small amount to each to shape into a nose if desired.
 Wet the clay to attach black beads for eyes; use a toothpick to draw mouths.
 Paint facial details with orange paint, or add a bit of cosmetic blush for rosy cheeks.
 Add a hanger using an 1-1/2-inch-long piece of florist's wire.
 Seal with clear gloss gel medium or clear glitter paint.